-The Aviation Safety Letter (ASL) is published quarterly by Transport Canada, Civil Aviation.
+The Aviation Safety Letter (ASL) is published quarterly and is only available online.

-Thousands of ASL readers have already made the transition to electronic delivery, and subscribe to our e-Bulletin notification service.
-Once signed-up, you will receive an e-mail announcing the release of each new issue of the ASL, as well as a link to the main ASL Web page.
+Once signed-up, you will receive an e-mail announcing the release of each new issue of the ASL, as well as a link to the main ASL Web page (read more).

 For those that prefer a printed copy, you will be able to purchase a Print-on-Demand (POD) version (black and white) through Transport Canada’s Publication Order Desk at 1-888-830-4911 or by e-mail at MPS1@tc.gc.ca.

 A DVD (TP185) containing all English and French issues of ASL, from 1973 through 2013, is available.
 These back issues are in PDF format only.
 Please note that the search function makes this an invaluable training tool for flight schools and training departments.
 Purchase your copy of this DVD.